Pivot Bio Raises $430 Million to Replace Synthetic Fertilizers in Agriculture

 Since the company introduced the industry's first commercially available microbial nitrogen in 2019, Pivot Bio has replaced synthetic nitrogen on more than 1 million crop acres in 2021 alone, representing more than 300% growth year-over-year and unprecedented agricultural product adoption.
 Pivot Bio's clean nitrogen immediately decreases and permanently prevents synthetic nitrogen emissions from the environment, potentially avoiding approximately $200 billion of environmental impact.
 Pivot Bio has achieved these breakthroughs with proprietary computational and microbiome technologies, multi-scale automated testing, and deep scientific expertise unrivaled by any other company in its market.

-Generation Investment Management, G2 Venture Partners, and Rockefeller Capital Management join returning investors in Pivot Bio's Series D, including Series D co-leads DCVC, also the Seed, Series A lead, and material investor in all funding rounds since the company's inception, and Temasek, also Series C co-lead; Breakthrough Energy Ventures, the Series B lead and Series C co-lead; Continental Grain Company; Prelude Ventures; Pavilion Capital; Bunge Ventures; Tekfen Ventures; and Roger Underwood, the co-founder of industry-leading biological technology company Becker Underwood.
+Generation Investment Management, G2 Venture Partners, and Rockefeller Capital Management join returning investors in Pivot Bio's Series D, including Series D co-leads DCVC, also the Seed, Series A lead, and material investor in all funding rounds since the company's inception, and Temasek, also Series C co-lead; Breakthrough Energy Ventures, the Series B lead and Series C co-lead; Continental Grain Company; Prelude Ventures; Pavilion Capital; Bunge Ventures, the venture capital arm of the leading global agribusiness and food company Bunge; Tekfen Ventures; and Roger Underwood, the co-founder of industry-leading biological technology company Becker Underwood.
 Pivot Bio's next stage of growth will focus on rapidly scaling its U.S. business and expanding into key international markets.

 "Pivot Bio exemplifies the power of DeepTech solutions to create equitable and profitable outcomes for all stakeholders in immense industries like agriculture," said Matt Ocko, Co-Managing Partner of DCVC.
 "Farmers are able to grow more crops to feed more people, more cost-effectively, while being even better stewards of their land and water.
 Societies benefit from both more abundant food and more climate-resilient and sustainable agriculture.
 Pivot Bio has delivered the kind of win-win-win breakthrough DCVC is honored to back, and on which we are focused as a firm."